julia-shan/data_web_requests/README.md

  http://127.0.0.1:5000/volume

 This was my original endpoint, which displays a plot of the volume of stocks over team for each stock, Tesla, Amazon and Twitter.
 I used the matplotlib package to plot the data which I then saved as a png file.
 I then returned this png as to the GET/volume endpoint.
+I originally just returned 'plt.show()' to the endpoint, which opened another window containing the plot, however I wanted to diplay it on the same window so I saved it as an image.